Shawkat Ali (politician): Political career

-Ali was elected to parliament in the 1979, 1991, 1996, 2001 and 2008 general elections.
-During his time in office, he has served in various parliamentary committees, including the Standing Committee on Ministry of Shipping and Committee on Private Members Bills and Resolutions as their chairman between 1996 and 2001.
+Ali was elected to parliament in the 1979, 1991, 1996, 2001, and 2008 general elections.
+During his time in office, he has served on various parliamentary committees, including the Standing Committee on Ministry of Shipping and the Committee on Private Members Bills and Resolutions as their chairman between 1996 and 2001.
 He was also a lawyer registered under the Supreme Court.

-Ali was selected the Deputy Speaker of the ninth parliament on 25 January 2009, following a landslide Awami League victory.
-When Speaker Abdul Hamid was acting President and later elected President, Ali was Acting Speaker of National Parliament.
+Ali was selected as the deputy speaker of the ninth parliament on 25 January 2009, following a landslide Awami League victory.
+When Speaker Abdul Hamid was acting president and later elected president, Ali was acting speaker of the National Parliament.

-During his time as the Deputy Speaker, Ali chaired many sessions of the parliament when the Speaker Abdul Hamid was absent.
+During his time as the deputy speaker, Ali chaired many sessions of the parliament when speaker Abdul Hamid was absent.

 Personal life

 Ali authored two books, one in English and the other in Bangla, both about the Agartala Conspiracy Case.
-He was married and had two sons, Firoze Shawkat Ali, Khaled Shawkat Ali, and a daughter, Marina Shawkat Ali.
+He was married and had two sons, Firoze Shawkat Ali and Khaled Shawkat Ali, and a daughter, Marina Shawkat Ali.